mrhosseini1997/gcp-test/README.md

 answer:
-all terraform files are in `core-resources/` folder , to run this you have to login to your gcp account and create a project first then you can run terraform apply to run all resources in your project
+all terraform files are in `core-resources/` folder , to run this you have to login to your gcp account and create a project first then you can run terraform apply to run all resources in your project this part i assume is not needed to provide detail so won't paste the steps here

 ## Questions